T (for Torture)

-On June 4 at 7pm, the public is invited to see the play DEATH OF A SOCIAL SECURITY BENEFIT cinematically.
-The play was produced by HMTC during pandemic restrictions which did not allow us to have all seats filled.
-In fact, programs were touchless—online—with access using a QR code that was provided.
-However, a film was made of the play and the audience will see a cinematically performed play.
+On June 4, 2022 at 7pm, the public is invited to see the workshop play DEATH OF A SOCIAL SECURITY BENEFIT cinematically.
+The workshop was done at HMTC during pandemic restrictions which did not allow us to have the public.
+However, a film was made of the workshop and later exhibited for an audience.

-What HMTC does is video productions with three cameras.
-Then edit it like a tv program or movie film.
+Three cameras were used.
+Then was edited like a tv program or movie film.
 The experience for the viewer is enhanced with the closeups, far shots, and wide-angle shots.

 To do the above is a big job for the editor.
 Many hours are devoted to get the shots seamlessly in a film format.
 However, it pays off at the end.

-The pay-off is on June 4 at 7pm.
-Do make a reservation at hmtc.ticketleap.com to assure you a seat for seats are limited.
+The pay-off is on June 4 at 7pm, which is allowed for public viewing, but wear masks.
+Do make a reservation at hmtc.ticketleap.com.
 The seats are free.
+(All comments accepted as the author refines the play.)

 Artist of the Year